 Kids find electronics interesting.
 For them, nothing can be more interesting than tinkering around with circuits that light up, sounding sirens, and getting things to move remotely.
 The good news is that, unlike the previous generations of kids that had to be supervised by parents lest they get burned with a soldering gun, today’s generation now has modular electronic kits that teach them about electronics in a safe – and more fun – way.

 Two of these modular electronics kits are Little Bits and Snap Circuits.
 But which one is better?

 Contents (Jump to)

 Snap Circuits from Elenco Electronics teaches your kids basic electronics.
 Young ones will only need to follow the instructions in the colorful manuals to create great projects.

 Your kids are safe because they do not need to solder anything; they just snap together the parts that they need for the project.
 It is so easy that they do not even have to work with any tools.

 There are several Snap Circuits kits available.
-The most affordable is the Snap Circuits Jr. Select, which costs $35 and includes more than 30 parts.
+The most affordable is the Snap Circuits Jr. Select, which includes more than 30 parts.
 This kit includes 133 projects.

 Here are all the Snap Circuit kits available:

 |Snap Circuits Extreme 750 Experiments||Check listed price here!||80||750|